Searching for the best Gluten Free Brownie recipe? Look no further.

-- Preheat oven to 350 F. Grease a 8×8 baking dish with butter or line with parchment paper.
+- Preheat oven to 350 F. Grease an 8×8 baking dish with butter or line it with parchment paper.

 - Add melted butter, granulated sugar, brown sugar, and vanilla extract to a large mixing bowl.
 Stir (using a spoon – no electric mixers) until fully combined.
 Add in milk, and then eggs one at a time.
 Stir until well combined.

 - In a separate medium-sized bowl, combine the dry ingredients; flour, cocoa, baking soda, and salt.
 Add the dry ingredients to the wet in intervals, mixing until smooth.
-Optional: Stir in chopped nuts or chocolate chips, saving 1/4 cup.
-Pour the batter into prepared pan, sprinkle remaining 1/4 cup of toppings overtop, and bake for 30-40 minutes, until an inserted toothpick comes out clean and edges are looking crispy.
-Allow to cool at-least 10 minutes before cutting into squares, ideally longer.
+Optional: Stir in chopped nuts or chocolate chips, saving ¼ cup.
+Pour the batter into the prepared pan, sprinkle the remaining ¼ cup of toppings over top, and bake for 30-40 minutes, until an inserted toothpick comes out clean and the edges are looking crispy.
+Allow to cool for at least 10 minutes before cutting into squares, ideally longer.

 For the Chocolate Glaze/Icing:

 - Combine all ingredients, stirring until smooth.
 Spoon over completely cooled brownies.
-Mixture will firm up over time.
+The mixture will firm up over time.